cotton-coding/loom-io/README.md

 # loom-io

-This repository should include service to handle and work with files.
-The goal is to handle git and filesystem operations and offer more functionality the nodejs fs functions
+Currently this library helps to read files and directories.
+There is also planned to offer functions to edit and load sources like git

 ## How to